European Canadians: Diaspora

 Substantial numbers of European Canadians of French extraction migrated to New England beginning in the late nineteenth century, taking jobs in the cotton mills there and forming a Catholic French-speaking immigrant community.
 Between 1840 and 1930, almost a million Quebecers migrated to New England to work in its factories, mills, potato fields and logging camps.

+Notable Franco-Canadian Americans have included authors Jack Kerouac, Grace Mettalious and Annie Proulx.